 Some of the most common software limitations are:

 - The software doesn’t allow the upload of soft copies.
-This mostly happens when you manage expenses on a spreadsheet-based system.
+This mostly happens when you manage expenses on an excel-based system.

 - The software allows for an upload, but there is no easy way for employees to scan them.
 This is one of the most common complaints by businesses using legacy T&E software.